MerelMoehn/metaminded/README.md

 **Bugs found and solved**
 * Positioning library: during testing my website I found that my book library was not responsive.
 That's why I changed it from a table to a Grid, which allowed me to make it responsive.
 * Responsiveness iframe: during testing my website I found that the iframe (introduction video) was not responsives.
 I researched online and found out how to make it responsive.
 However, then it covered the whole page.
 I want it to be a max height and width but also to be responsive.
 That is why I have kept the max height and width in the iframe declaration (in HTML) and put the responsiveness code in the media queries.
+* Responsiveness book library: after testing my code it became clear that my book library was not responsing to my responsiveness code.
+After a tutor session it became clear I needed to adjusted grid-template-columns in my media queries to grid-auto-flow.
+* Aria-labels: After putting my code in the W3C HTML validator I got a warning regarding misuse of ARIA labels.
+I removed them in my background images' div, which solved the issue.

 ## Deployment
 **GitHub Pages**